pabueco/typls/README.md

 Download the file for your platform from the [latest release](https://github.com/pabueco/typls/releases/latest) and install it.

 > [!NOTE]
 > Currently the application is not signed, so the operating systems don't trust it.
-You might have to jump through some hoops to actually install it.
+You might have to jump through some hoops to actually use it.
 >
 > On MacOS, after attempting opening the installer for the first time you'll get a popup that the app cannot be opened because it isn't trusted.
 To continue, simply go to the "Privacy & Security" settings scroll down past the permission until you see "typls" mentioned and click "Open anyway".
+>
+> Alternatively you can run `xattr -dr com.apple.quarantine /Applications/typls.app/` in your terminal to do the same thing automatically and allow the app to be opened.

 > [!IMPORTANT]
 > MacOS Permissions: On MacOS the app needs the `Input Monitoring` and `Accessibility` permissions.
 This is needed, because it needs to read your key strokes and simulate key presses to expand the text.

 ## Roadmap & Ideas